Free website audit · a plan and a fair price built around your business · no lock-in

 Honest call-outs (because backlink-worthy means honest):

-- 1Password’s UX is the best of the three.
-I’d be lying to claim otherwise.
+• 1Password’s UX is the best of the three.
+I would be lying to claim otherwise.
 For teams used to it, switching to Bitwarden has a real friction cost.

 The sovereignty trade-off goes the other way: Bitwarden’s EU-default residency + open source is the cleaner story for a UK SMB whose insurer or counsel will eventually ask.